RoboticVisionOrg/carlie_docs/docs/getting_started/starting_up_carlie.md

 1. Bring the car to a halt.
 2. Stop holding the Right Bumper, which we will now call the tele-operation deadman switch.
 3. Press and hold the Left Bumper, which we will now call the autonomous deadman switch.
-4. If there are autonomous car commands being generated then the car would now listen to them rather than the tele-operation commands.
+4. If there are autonomous car commands being generated these will be executed instead of the tele-operation commands.

 This should allow you to easily switch between tele-operation and autonomous modes and allow you to easily reset experiments.
-The HSV Blob Following Demo shows how you can generate autonomous control commands.
+The HSV Blob Following Demo is an example of how you can generate autonomous control commands.

 **Note:** for ROS users what we have done is created an exclusive-or multiplexer using the left and right bumpers of the Logitech Gamepad which forwards either the */carlie/ackermann_cmd/teleop* or */carlie/ackermann_cmd/autonomous* down to the low level hardware via the */carlie/ackemann_cmd* topic, depending on which bumper is currently held.
 All three messages are of type *AckermannDrive*.